HashMap Internal Implementation Analysis in Java

 Hash function should return the same hash code each and every time, when function is applied on same or equal objects.
 In other words, two equal objects must produce same hash code consistently.

 Note: All objects in java inherit a default implementation of hashCode() function defined in Object class.
-This function produce hash code by typically converting the internal address of the object into an integer, thus producing different hash codes for all different objects.
+This function produces a hash code by typically converting the internal address of the object into an integer, thus producing different hash codes for all different objects.

 About Entry Class

-So, there must be some mechanism in HashMap to store this key-value pair.
-The answer is YES.
-HashMap has an inner class Entry, which looks like this:
+A map, by definition, is “an object that maps keys to values”.
+So there must be some mechanism in HashMap to store these key-value pairs.
+It does this through an inner class Entry, which looks like this:

 static class Entry implements Map.Entry